preethy012/Pordigy_Infotech/Pordigy_CS_01/README.md

-#Task 01
+Task 1

-# **Caesar Cipher - Encode & Decode Messages**
+Caesar Cipher — Encode & Decode Messages

-This is a simple Caesar Cipher encoder/decoder written in Python.
+This project is a simple Python program that lets you hide or reveal messages using an old-school technique called the Caesar Cipher.
-It allows users to encrypt (encode) or decrypt (decode) messages by shifting the alphabet.

-## ️ **How It Works**
+What It Does:

-The program shifts each letter in your message forward or backward in the alphabet by a number you choose.
+It works by shifting each letter in your message forward or backward in the alphabet by a number you choose.

-It loops until the user decides to exit.

-## ️ **Usage**

-Run the script.

-Choose:

-'encode' to encrypt a message.

-'decode' to decrypt a message.
+For example, if you shift the letter A by 2, it becomes C.
+If you shift Y by 2, it wraps around and becomes A.

+How to Use It:
+When you run the program, it will guide you through:

+Choosing what to do:
+Type "encode" if you want to hide (encrypt) a message, or "decode" if you want to reveal (decrypt) one.

-Enter your message.
+Entering your message:

-Enter the shift number (e.g., 3).

-Choose whether to continue or exit.

-**Example**
+You type the message you want to encode or decode.

+Choosing a shift number:
+For example, if you choose 3, the letters move 3 places.

+Seeing the result:
+The program shows the new message — either encoded or decoded.

+Continue or exit:
+You can do another one, or type "no" to quit.

+ Example:
 Type your choice 'encode' or 'decode': encode
 Type your message: hello
 How many number to shift: 2
 The encoded message: jgnnq
-Type 'yes' to continue 'no' to exit: no good bye
+Type 'yes' to continue 'no' to exit: no
+good bye